manousos/glowing-waffle/README.md

 </plugin>
 ```

-In order to only enforce the rule, issue the command:
+In order to only enforce the declared rules, issue the command:
 ```sh
 mvn validate
 ```

 Most-common phases like `package` and `test` in the `default` lifecycle include the `validate` phase.
-This means that Maven enforces the rule in addition to the usual build steps.
+This means that Maven enforces the rules in addition to the usual build steps.

-## Configuration
+## Rules

+The project currently supports one rule only.

+### requireReleaseDepsInPlugins

+> Ban SNAPSHOT dependencies of plugins.

+In other words, if any plugin in a pom declares a SNAPSHOT dependency, the rule logs it and makes the build to fail.

+Plugins in children modules are scanned too.

 This rule does not currently accept any parameter.

 ## Bug report and contributions

-If you think the rule has bugs or should be configurable or for any other issue/suggestion, please open a [GitHub issue for this project](https://github.com/Thefolle/requireReleaseDepsInPlugins/issues).
+If you think any rule has bugs or should be configurable or for any other issue/suggestion, please open a [GitHub issue for this project](https://github.com/Thefolle/requireReleaseDepsInPlugins/issues).

 ## License